almosr/android-svg-code-render/README.md

 * **class name** (optional) - name of the embedding class for the render method (default: "VectorRender")
 * **outputfile.java** (optional) - output file path/name (default: "VectorRender_*inputfilename*")
 * **template file** (optional) - template Java source file which will be used for generating the output (default: built-in template)
+* **text replacements file** (optional) - file name for a list of text elements in the SVG file which must be replaced by a Java variable (method parameter) in the output, list consists of lines with text element followed by variable name delimited by equals sign (default: none)

 In the current release the argument parsing is rather rudimentary, if you want to specify an optional argument then you have to specify all the arguments before that desired one.
 The order of the arguments cannot change.
 (See issue #55.)